Jacob-Hoff-man/Companion/README.md

+# -----
 # Senior Project Final Demonstration Video
 The Cycle Statistic Tool final demonstration was presented on 04/20/21.
-A YouTube video made by the project team can be viewed with the following link:
+A YouTube video made by the project team to demonstrate the project's functionality can be viewed with the following link:

 https://youtu.be/cTovEaKmmAo
 # -----